-Roar Writer Sayali Marathe and Guest Contributor Rhea Kher on the selective activism of Indians, and why it must be addressed.
+Roar writer Sayali Marathe and guest contributor Rhea Kher on the selective activism of Indians, and why it must be addressed.

 The recent murder of George Floyd in the United States has started a global wave of social media activism.
 It has sparked outrage, giving rise to posts against racism and people showing their absolute shock and horror at the systemic nature of police brutality.
 Indians around the world have made their opinions on the matter heard.
-Additionally, alongside their proclamations of dissent, some have drawn parallels between the situation in the US and the protests against the Citizenship Amendment Act and National Registry of Citizens in India.

-One incident could start a revolution in India, a country tens of thousands of miles away from the epicentre of the situation; the other didn’t even make the front page, let alone a headline.
+One incident could start a revolution in India, a country tens of thousands of miles from the epicentre of the situation; the other didn’t even make the front page, let alone a headline.

 This difference in reactions is abhorrent.
 The glamourisation of American news is the result of Indians having been under the influence of American culture for the past 29 years, especially following the collapse of the Soviet Union.
 After the liberalisation of the Indian economy, the fetishisation and glorification of Western countries began, and Indians took to following Western culture without a second thought – a consequence of Indian colonial history.

 This led Indian celebrities and the general public to express their support for protests in America.
 Similar support was not offered for the protests against the inherently discriminatory and xenophobic Citizenship Amendment Act and National Register of Citizenship between December 2019 and February 2020.
 The fear amongst the Indian population of speaking out against political issues in India stems from potential legal repercussions.
 If a person, be they a celebrity or activist, with unpopular or non-mainstream views speaks out they are likely to be arrested under the sedition law – one of the remainders of British colonial rule.